-Which tax year and accounting method should the partnership use to file its information and composite tax return?
+Which tax year and accounting method should the S corporation use to file its information and composite tax return?

 The taxable year and accounting method for Montana have to be the same as the taxable year and accounting method used for federal income tax purposes.
-If the partnership changes its federal taxable year or accounting method, it is required to change its Montana taxable year and accounting method accordingly.
-A copy of the approval letter from the Internal Revenue Service (IRS) to change the accounting period or method must accompany the first tax return that reflects the change.

-Mark the box Final Return on Form PR-1, page 1, if the partnership ceased to exist during the 2014 tax year.
+If the S corporation changes its federal taxable year or accounting method, it is required to change its Montana taxable year and accounting method accordingly.
+A copy of the approval from the Internal Revenue Service (IRS) to change the accounting period or method must accompany the first tax return that reflects the change.
+Mark the box Final Return on Form CLT-4S, page 1, if the S corporation ceased to exist during the 2015 tax year.

-• Should the partnership file a composite tax return?
+Should the S corporation file a composite tax return?

-A partnership may elect to file a composite tax return on Form PR-1, Schedule IV, on behalf of the eligible participating partners that consent to be included.
-If a composite return is filed, those partners do not have to prepare or file separate Montana returns.
+An S corporation may elect to file a composite tax return on Form CLT-4S, Schedule IV, on behalf of the eligible participating shareholders that consent to be included.
+If a composite return is filed, those shareholders do not have to prepare or file separate Montana returns.
 The composite tax rate ranges from 1% to 6.9%.

-Partners can be included in a composite return if they meet all of the following criteria:
+Shareholders can be included in a composite return if they meet all of the following criteria:

-- they are a nonresident individual, nonresident estate, nonresident trust, foreign C corporation, tax-exempt entity or second-tier pass-through entity, - they have no other Montana source income (other than Montana source income from another pass-through entity that is also electing to file a composite return on the partner's behalf), and - they consent to be included in the return by providing the partnership with a written power of attorney, authorizing the partnership to file and act on their behalf.
+- they are a nonresident individual, nonresident estate, nonresident trust, foreign C corporation or tax-exempt entity, - they have no other Montana source income (other than Montana source income from another pass-through entity that is also electing to file a composite return on the shareholder's behalf), and - they consent to be included in the return by providing the S corporation with a written power of attorney, authorizing the S corporation to file and act on their behalf.

-Who has to sign the tax return?
+6 Who has to sign the tax return?

-Form PR-1 has to be signed and dated by a general partner or limited liability company member manager.
-Form PR-1 is not considered to be complete unless it is signed.
-Unsigned tax forms will delay the processing of the partnership's return.
-If the partnership has paid someone to prepare the Form PR-1, the paid preparer's PTIN or SSN, name, address and telephone number has to be included on the tax return.
+Form CLT-4S has to be signed and dated by the president, vice president, treasurer, assistant treasurer, chief accounting officer or any other officer duly authorized to sign the tax return.
+Form CLT-4S is not considered to be complete unless it is signed.
+Unsigned tax forms will delay the processing of the S corporation's return.
+If the S corporation has paid someone to prepare the Form CLT-4S, the paid preparer's PTIN or SSN, name, address and telephone number has to be included on the tax return.

-If the Form PR-1 is filed electronically, see FAQ (1) for more information about electronic signatures.
+If the Form CLT-4S is filed electronically, see FAQ (1) for more information about electronic signatures.

-Can the partnership get an extension of time to file its information and composite tax return?
+Can the S corporation get an extension of time to file its information and composite tax return?

 Yes.
-To receive an extension, the partnership has to mark the extension indicator box on Form PR-1, page 2, and include a copy of its federal extension Form 7004 with its completed Montana partnership return.
-Do not send copies of the federal extension before the partnership files its Form PR-1.
-The automatic extension to file Form PR-1 with its supporting schedules is five months.
+To receive an extension, the S corporation has to mark the extension indicator box on Form CLT-4S, page 2, and include a copy of its federal extension Form 7004 with its completed Montana S corporation return.
+Do not send copies of the federal extension before the S corporation files its Form CLT-4S.

+The automatic extension to file Form CLT-4S with its supporting schedules is six months.

 An extension of time to file is not an extension to pay.
-If the partnership does not pay the amount of tax due by the original due date, it will owe interest and penalties on any balance due.
+If the S corporation does not pay the amount of tax due by the original due date, it will owe interest and penalties on any balance due.

-What does the box that asks, "May the DOR discuss this return with the tax preparer?" mean?
+What does the box that asks "May the DOR discuss this tax return with your tax preparer?" mean?